 Luthy explains that in operating their farms “it was common for the Ordway settlement to get seasonal workers from other Amish settlements, especially the group living near Wild Horse”.
 Alfalfa, sugar beets, and cantaloupes were among the cash crops grown by Amish here.
 Over time, the settlement dwindled, and by 1917 had ceased to exist.
 This was due to two problems that proved formidable: irregular irrigation, and typhoid fever (Settlements that Failed, pp. 59-65).
-For more, check out this article on the Ordway Colorado Amish settlement.
+For more, see this article on the Ordway Colorado Amish settlement.

 The early Amish settlements in Colorado all failed soon after founding.
 Amish churches are subject to a number of pressures including financial pressures, lack of ministry, and religious differences.
 How will today’s Colorado Amish communities fare long-term?

 The area with Colorado’s largest concentration of Amish, the San Luis Valley, is known to be an economically-depressed region.
 Additionally, farming is not such an immediately viable option, with only a fraction of the rain as received in most eastern Amish settlements.